zeaver/zeaver.github.io/_pages/about.md

 In the same year, I was admitted to study for a M.Sc. degree without entrance examination in Nanjing University.
 Before that, I graduated from Linchuan No.1 Middle School, Jiangxi Province in 2017.

 My research interests lie in natural language processing, especially in controllable text generation and question & answering.
-My ultimate goal is to narrow the interaction barrier between huaman and machine, with a controllable, efficient and humanism languge agent.
+My ultimate goal is to narrow the interaction barrier between human and machine, with a controllable, efficient and humanism languge agent.

 # 📖 Educations
 - *2021.09 - 2024.06 (now)* <br> M.Sc. in Computer Science and Technology, Nanjing University.